 What makes us different is we have a unique way of assessing your nervous system, posture and movement to determine what exercises you need the most to restore them to as near normal as possible.

-Many of the exercises we teach you are foundational and functional in nature.
+Many of the exercises I teach you are foundational and functional in nature.
 They are designed to strengthen the most primary and basic movement patterns you learned in your first few years of life and continue to use on a daily basis.
 The strength you develop from these basic, “movement focused” exercises carry over into higher level activities of daily living and sports.
 The exercises promote proper joint position, body alignment and stabilization during the movements which make them safer and less stressful to your joints compared to other conventional exercises.

 In summary, we teach you how to “retrain your brain” for a better, more normal movement pattern first, then strengthen these new movements with resistance (weights, bands, etc.).
 This exciting new approach will allow you to live a healthier, more active and pain-free lifestyle than you once did before.